APS Member/Author: Adam Grant

 Many companies dumped their employees in a nanosecond.
 When these firms want to hire again, they’re likely to have a hard time—and not just in attracting talent.
 Firms that are quick to slash jobs tend to perform worse than those that find alternatives such as pay cuts.
 Yes, layoffs reduce costs, but they also hurt productivity and innovation as people with valuable skills are sent packing.
 Those who remain are distracted by survivor’s guilt, anxiety and searching for more secure jobs.

-Read the whole story: EconomistMore of our Members in the Media >
+Read the whole story (subscription may be required): EconomistMore of our Members in the Media >